spatie/geocoder/README.md

 ```bash
 composer require spatie/geocoder
 ```
+# Laravel installation

-If you are using this package with Laravel, you must install this service provider
+If you are using this package with Laravel, you must:

+Install this service provider

 ```php
 // config/app.php